liweinan/tcprest/README.md

 Please note that "THVjeQ==" and "SmFjaw==" are base64 encoded strings.
 TcpRestServer will try to find proper Mapper to decode the parameters.

+## Configuration

+### Timeout

+You can use @Timeout to annotate a method of the resource interface for client side:

+    @Timeout(second = 1)
+    public String yourMethod();

+When you invoke this method from client side, it will wait for 1 second for server to response.
+If the time expires client side will throw exception.

 ## Usage Tips

 ### Try to make your resource class re-entrant and immutable